evmos/evmos/docs/users/security/safu.md

 ## Dropbox address

-The Dropbox address is an address to which funds taken from the protocol should be deposited.
+The dropbox address is an address to which funds taken from the protocol should be deposited.
 In the event of a bounty distribution, the bounty for white hat hackers will be paid out from the account balance of this address.

 ::: tip
-The Dropbox address is not controlled by the team or any individual, it is controlled by the Evmos protocol.
+The dropbox address is not controlled by the team or any individual, it is controlled by the Evmos protocol.
 :::

-The following Dropbox address is available on the Evmos blockchain:
+The following dropbox address is available on the Evmos blockchain:

 **Dropbox Address in Bech32 Format**: